 The next thing is to decide what to make as my first project with the square mandrel.
 Continue reading My First Project With My New Square Mandrel

 It has been great making sterling silver rings but I wanted to venture into making gold rings.
 To buy pure gold wire was way too expensive to start with.
 So I decided to find out where I could get gold filled wire.
 I surfed the internet and found Inspire With Wire.
 Unfortunately they only have a small range of gold filled wires.
-Anyway, I purchased some 18 gauge 14K gold filled half hard round wire, 16 gauge 14K gold filled soft round wire, 18 gauge 14K rose gold filled soft round wire and 18 gauge 14K gold filled twisted wire from them.
+Anyway, I purchased some 18 & 16 gauge 14K yellow gold filled half hard round wire, 18 & 16 gauge 14K rose gold filled soft round wire and 18 gauge 14K yellow gold filled twisted wire from them.
 Continue reading Soldering Stackable 14k Rose Gold Rings and Yellow Gold Rings